turinglabsorg/datahub-learn/network-documentation/secret/tutorials/deploy-your-own-secret-nft.md

   const { codeId } = uploadReceipt;
 ```

-Make sure that, if you changed the name of the contract folder, you also change it accordingly in here:
+Ensure that if you have changed the name of the contract folder, you also change it accordingly when passing it to `readFileSync()`:

 ```javascript
   const wasm = fs.readFileSync('my-snip721/contract.wasm');
 ```

-## Instantiating the nft contract
+# Instantiating the contract

-Similar to what you have seen before we first got the `codeId` from the upload receipt and then defined the `initMsg` to finally instantiated the contract.
+Similar to what you have seen before, we first got the `codeId` from the upload receipt and then defined the `initMsg` to instantiate the contract.
 In this case the initMsg is more complex that for a simple counter and allows us to configure the secret NFT to our liking.

-Open up the `mgs.rs` file withing the `scr` folder of the contract code.
-You should see two struct: `InitMsg` and `InitConfig` in there, which describe the settings object we can pass to our contract on initialization.
+Open up the `msg.rs` file within the `src` folder of the contract code.
+You will see two structs: `InitMsg` and `InitConfig` in there, which describe the settings object we can pass to our contract on initialization.
 For most values a sensible default is predefined, giving the most privacy-preserving behavior.

 Lets have a look at the different fields and what part of the contract they control: